Topics Map > Digital Accessibility

 Use Canvas's Dashboard or Courses page to navigate to any course where you have the Teacher role.
 In the course navigation menu on the left, select Course accessibility checker (UDOIT).

-You may see a prompt indicating "Cidi Labs UDOIT Cloud is requesting access to your account."
+You may see a prompt indicating "Cidi Labs UDOIT is requesting access to your account."
 Click Authorize.

-If you'd like to review all issues in your course, or organize the list in a different way, click Need Help Getting Started?
-This button will open a "Ways to Get Started" menu, which organizes your errors and suggestions into a sorted list, and allows you to filter them by issue or content type.
+If you'd like to review all issues in your course or organize the list in a different way, click the Get Started in the "Need Help?" box on the right side of the page.
+This button will open a "Ways to Get Started" menu, which organizes your errors and suggestions into a sorted list and allows you to filter them by issue or content type.
 This is a great way to get a comprehensive view of the results of the UDOIT scan.

-Step Two: Solve Listed Issues with UDOIT
+Step Two: Fix Listed Issues with UDOIT

 Need Help?